goyalpramod/goyalpramod.github.io/_blogs/AI_agents_from_first_principles.markdown

 ```

-We can make the above function a bit more dummy proof for dumber models by modifying it as such
+We can make the above function a bit more dummy proof for dumber models by modifying it as such:

 ```python
 from typing import List, Union